skip to content

 Policy for Return of Unspent Funds

 Unspent money should be returned within one month of your return to Cambridge.
-Any unspent money should be returned with the receipts as cash (£) or a cheque made out to the University of Cambridge.
+Any unspent money should be returned to the University bank account, details will be provided on your return.

 If the Department has not received the unspent money within three months of your return to Cambridge, we will inform your Supervisor and your PhD Course Director of the outstanding debt.